 Monogamy isn’t natural

 Wider variety of sexual experiences

 In an open relationship, one can seek multiple sexual partners while still being committed to their romantic partner.
 By now, humans have proven that we don’t just have sex to procreate; on average, people have sex one hundred times more than necessary to create a baby, which is a much higher ratio than most mammals.
 As it is an inherent part of most romantic relationships, many would argue that being sexually fulfilled is equally as important as being emotionally fulfilled.
 Open relationships may be an advantage to those couples who want to explore different experiences.
+In fact, today, around four to five percent of adults living in America are involved with more than one sexual partner with their spouse’s consent.
 Such consensual arrangements have potential to strengthen the core relationship, because each partner won’t furtively seek other experiences outside the relationship that often lead to infidelity in monogamous relationships.

 Monogamy is a cultural lie